 A total of approximately 2,200 km of temperature-resistant PE-RT protection pipes for underground cable construction, in dimensions from d 250 to d 450 mm, will be installed along the route using various laying methods.
 To enable quick connections without additional work steps in open-trench construction, pipes with very high dimensional accuracy are manufactured and supplied by egeplast.
 The combination of push-fit and welded connections achieves an unprecedented speed in construction progress.

-Through the early integration of egeplast into IPA’s intelligent control systems, precise planning of production and storage volumes is guaranteed.
+The early involvement of egeplast in the intelligent control systems of the IPD guarantees precise planning of production and storage volumes.

 The timely procurement or delivery of the required construction materials is essential for smooth construction progress.
 Since the installation of the underground cables delivered on large drums takes place at a later point in time, a conduit system must be set up as part of the civil engineering work.